jasenc/eloquent/README.md

 9. [Regular Expressions](ch-9.js)
 10. [Modules](ch-10.js)
 11. Project: A Programming Language
-12. JavaScript and the Browser
+12. JavaScript and the Browser - No Problems
 13. The Document Object Model
 14. Handling Events
 15. Project: A Platform Game